lsaravia/MetawebsAssembly/MetawebsAssembly.md

 There are several approaches to characterize the structure of an ecological networks: emergent or global properties that focus on averages over the entire network (e.g.  modularity or connectance), and more local properties that focuses on how one or several species are related to the whole.
 Global properties related to resilience and stability are fundamental to understand the response of ecological networks to global treats like climate change and biological invasions.
 One of these properties is the small-world pattern, associated with rapid responses to disturbances and resistance to secondary extinctions [@Montoya2002].
 The small-world pattern is related to two global properties: the average distance between all species, called the path length, and the clustering coefficient, the probability that two species linked to the same species are linked.
 Then Small-­world patterns imply a high level of clustering compared with a random graph, and a small average path length similar to that seen in random graphs [@Watts1998].
 This pattern comes from the general network theory, beyond ecological networks, and has been mostly applied to marine food webs [@Navia2016;@Bornatowski2017;@Gray2016; @Marina2018a].

 <!--- Coherence -->
 Since the early studies of @May1972 that found that larger and more connected ecosystems will be unstable there is a search of factors that would stabilize a food-web [@Garcia-Callejas2018], one of such properties is called trophic coherence [@Johnson2014].
 Trophic coherence is based on the distances between the trophic levels of species and measures how well species fall into discrete trophic levels; thus more coherence implies a more hierarchical structure of the food-web and it is directly correlated with linear stability [@Johnson2014].
 The advantage of coherence as an index of stability is that it does not make any assumptions about interaction strengths.
+Related to coherence is the mean trophic level, that was also been used as an ecosystem health indicator [@Pauly1998], and is predicted that food webs with higher trophic levels result less stable [@Borrelli2014].

 <!---Modularity -->